-Entering the crowded shop, I am overwhelmed by the grand assortment of eggs and candies and festive displays.
+Entering the crowded shop and am overwhelmed by the grand assortment of eggs and candies and festive displays.
 I select 10 boxes to gift friends and family, and perhaps most importantly, to restock my own personal chocolate stash.

 The gloved chocolatier nods patiently as I carefully choose each’s contents.
 I point through the shiny glass case, to dark caramel squares, white raspberry laced eggs, creme brûlée filled circles, and liqueur filled balls.
 The never ending line shifts in wait.
 I finally exit, carrying my fancy, gold foiled shopping bags, brimming with the ribbon wrapped treats.

 Tomorrow is our friend’s annual champagne Easter brunch in Reims.
 Last year I brought a chocolate version of the Mannequin Pis, which became the highly popular centerpiece of our elegant Easter table.